-If you are scheduled for knee surgery, it is important that you follow all of the post-operative instructions given to you by your doctor.
+If you are scheduled for knee surgery, it is important that you follow all of the postoperative instructions given to you by your doctor.
 This includes completing any physical therapy appointments that are scheduled.
-Not following these instructions can have serious consequences on your new knee, and body as a whole.
+Not following these instructions can have serious consequences for your new knee and your body as a whole.

 In this blog post, we will discuss what happens if you don’t do physical therapy after knee surgery.

 Physical therapy is a type of treatment that uses exercises and other techniques to help patients regain movement and function after an injury or surgery.
 It can be used to treat a wide variety of conditions, including knee injuries.
 Physical therapists will also help you learn how to use the assistive device you will receive after surgery.